llaske/sugarizer/docs/tutorial/VueJS/step9.md

 The Vue.js Activity Template already contains the required introJs JavaScript libraries.

-> In case you need to download them again, you can find the `introjs.css` and `intro.js` files [here](https://www.jsdelivr.com/package/npm/intro.js).
+> In case you need to download them again, You could find the `introjs.css` file [here](../../download/introjs.css) and the `intro.js` file [here](../../download/intro.js).
 Copy these files in your Pawn activity.
 The first file should be copied in the `css` directory and the other one should be copied in the `lib` directory.

 We're now going to reference these files from our `index.html` file.
 Update the file like that:
 ```html